itzbnny/StretchyVal/README.md

 - In AMD Software, go to the Display tab
 Find GPU Scaling and toggle it On

--Set Scaling Mode to Full Panel
+- Set Scaling Mode to Full Panel
 Click Apply

 ---